We enter cross-country competitions each winter. It’s muddy, windy, often wet, and always enormous fun.

 We enter at all age groups and all abilities can take part.
 With plenty of support, a roomy tent, and lots of cake it’s a good old away-day.

-With one exception, events are open to all and entry fees are paid by the club.
+Most events are open to all, and entry fees are paid by the club.

-Don’t worry if you’ve not run cross country before, or for a long time, we train at Brockhill Country Park over the autumn.
+Don’t worry if you’ve not run cross country before, or for a long time, we offer cross country training over the autumn/winter.

 Most events are at county level, so all within Kent, but we also enter regional and national events too.